zorchenhimer/MoviePolls/readme.md

 explicitly approve beforehand.
 Removing approval for notifications should be a single-click process.

 Movies can be suggested at any time by a user.
+Once a movie is added it is immediately available for voting.
+The exception to this is if the server is configured to require admin or mod approval for each suggestion.
+Movies can only be added if they have not been previously removed by an admin or mod.

 Adding a movie must include the name and at least one link for more information.
 The link should be to either IMDB, AniDB, or MAL.
 Possibly auto-fetch info for a short synopsis and a cover image.

 A vote for a selection will decay after a configurable number of cycles (default two?).
 A decayed vote will be removed from the selection it was